What is Collaborative Law?

 Collaborative law meetings are held in the privacy of one of the team professional’s office.
 It is a private and a practical way to come to a resolution.
 Collaborative law could be a much less expensive compared to lengthy litigation.
 In Massachusetts, one does need to go to court is to get a Separation Agreement in a divorce case approved by a Probate and Family Court judge.

-Attorney Smith has been the Chair of the Charles River Practice Group since January 2016.
-She was a Co-Chair of the Charles River Practice Group from January 2015 to December 2015 and the Co-Chair of the Metro West Practice Group from June 2011 to December 2014.
+Attorney Smith has been the Chair of the Charles River Practice Group of the Massachusetts Collaborative Law Council since January 2016.
+She was a Co-Chair of the Charles River Practice Group from January 2015 to December 2015 and the Co-Chair of the Metro West Practice Group of the Massachusetts Collaborative Law Council from June 2011 to December 2014.

 On January 22, 2014, Attorney Smith was the Chair of the seminar and spoke on “Collaborative Family Law” at Massachusetts Continuing Legal Education, Inc. in Boston, Massachusetts .